momentum-assignments/react-slides/README.md

 ## Skills you're building in this project

-When you have finished this project, you will..
+When you have finished this project, you will...

 - know how to build a component that advances through a set of data showing one item at a time, using buttons to navigate and restart
-- have experience using state in React
+- gain experience using state in React
-- have experience using click events in React
+- gain experience using click events in React
-- have experience using props to pass data from a parent component to a child component
+- gain experience using props to pass data from a parent component to a child component

 ## Requirements